subham9499/OpenLANE-Workshop/README.md

 ### Skywater PDK Files

-The pdk folder has all the information related to the pdk we are using,The Skywater PDK in our case.The Syywater 13 0 is a 130nm PDK files we are working with are described under $PDK_ROOT.
-There are three subdirectories needed for the workshop:
+The pdk folder has all the information related to the pdk we are using, Skywater PDK in our case.
+Skywater130 is a 130nm PDK files.
+There are three subdirectories that we will be using:

 ![](/images/1.png)